jes-n/ml/lr/README.md

 The data files are `ex2data1.txt` for `lr.py` and `ex2data2.txt` for `rlr.py`.

-The results are saved as plots (`ex2-1.svg`) with the accepted and rejected data points along with a plotted decision boundary.
+The results are saved as plots (`ex2-1.svg` and `ex2-2.svg`) with the accepted and rejected data points along with a plotted decision boundary.

 ## Results
 The first classification problem invovled two exam scores and the resulting admission or rejection from a school.
 A first-order model was fit to the data and is shown on the plot as the blue dotted line.